Uber Reporter

 What is Uber Reporter:

 Uber Reporter is a desktop application that helps users efficiently manage their Uber trip receipts and generate professional travel reports.
 It solves the problem of manually downloading individual receipts from Uber's website by allowing batch downloads across any date range.
-Users can categorize their trips as work or personal, create custom location aliases (like naming an address "Home" or "Office"), and generate formatted PDF reports suitable for expense reimbursement.
+Users can categorize their trips as work or personal, create custom location aliases (naming an address "Home" or "Office"), and generate formatted PDF reports suitable for expense reimbursement.
 The tool is particularly valuable for business travelers, freelancers, and anyone who needs organized trip records for accounting purposes.

 Tech Stack: